 Graduates are also eligible for registration in New Zealand.

-If you are applying for recognition of prior learning in the CSU Bachelor of Oral Health course please visit the Charles Strut Universityfor further information
+If you are applying for recognition of prior learning in the CSU Bachelor of Oral Health course please visit the Charles Sturt Universityfor further information

 How to apply